brianhigh/research-computing/regex.md

 matter.

 Try to make your expressions as precise as possible.
-Otherwise, the can be the source of subtle "bugs", hard to troubleshoot later.
+Otherwise, they can be the source of subtle "bugs", often hard to troubleshoot later.

 ## Find and Replace

-You can use pattern matching (and group-capture) for replacement (substitution).
+Parentheses also let you "capture" groups of characters for replacement.
+Each group surrounded in parentheses can be referenced by a numbered variable in a replacement string.

-Your replacement string may contain variables (\\1, \\2, etc.) to represent captured strings.
 Replacement strings are not regular expressions.
-They just contain literal characters and variables.
+They just contain literal characters and numbered variables (like `\1`, `\2`, etc. or sometimes `$1`, `$2`, ...).

 In this example, we will take a name, "First Last", and convert it to "Last, First".